-In the Moody College of Communication, six undergraduate degrees are offered: Bachelor of Science in Advertising, Bachelor of Science in Communication Sciences and Disorders, Bachelor of Science in Communication Studies, Bachelor of Journalism, Bachelor of Science in Public Relations, and Bachelor of Science in Radio-Television-Film.
-In addition to the core curriculum, the requirements of each degree consist of special requirements, prescribed work, and major requirements; these are given later in this chapter under the heading for the degree.
-In addition, the student must fulfill the University-wide Graduation Requirements and the Special Requirements of the College of Communication.
+In the Moody College of Communication, seven undergraduate degrees are offered: Bachelor of Science in Advertising, Bachelor of Science in Communication and Leadership, Bachelor of Science in Communication Sciences and Disorders, Bachelor of Science in Communication Studies, Bachelor of Journalism, Bachelor of Science in Public Relations, and Bachelor of Science in Radio-Television-Film.
+In addition to the core curriculum, the requirements of each degree consist of special requirements, prescribed work, and major requirements; these are given within the section associated with each degree.
+In addition, the student must fulfill the University-wide Graduation Requirements and the Special Requirements of the Moody College of Communication.

 A student may not earn more than two undergraduate degrees from the Moody College of Communication.
 A student may not earn both the Bachelor of Science in Advertising and the Bachelor of Science in Public Relations.

 As part of the prescribed work for all degrees in the college, students must complete three courses with a writing flag; one course with a quantitative reasoning flag; one course with a global cultures flag; one course with a cultural diversity in the United States flag; one course with an ethics and leadership flag; and one course with an independent inquiry flag.
 A single course may not carry both the cultural diversity in the United States and the global cultures flags simultaneously.
 If the flag requirements are not fulfilled by courses specified for the degree, the student must complete courses as electives or in addition to the number of hours required for the degree.
 Courses that carry flags are identified in the Course Schedule .